microsoft/aksworkshop/_entries/01-03 challenges.md

 - Solution architecture
 - Key learnings, mistakes, challenges
 - Innovation, what makes your solution unique?
-- What could you do in day 3?
+- What could you do in day 2?

 The first 3 challenges, under section 2, involve getting Kubernetes and the application provisioned and **must be carried out sequentially**.
 After this there is flexibility as to how you proceed.

-A Microsoft/Microsoft Partner team member will arrange for you to be added to theazurechallenge Azure Active Directory.
+> A Microsoft/Microsoft Partner team member will arrange for you to be added to `theazurechallenge` Azure Active Directory.
 When logging into Azure from the Azure CLI we recommend using ```az login --tenant YOUR-SUBSCRIPTION``` where your subscription is your corporate one, to ensure you are connected to the appropriate subscription.

 If you feel you need assistance at any time, please ask a proctor.